 One of the pioneers in the application of remote systems technology to the ocean has been the U.S. Navy.
-Since the early 1960s, the Naval Ocean Systems Center (NOSC) has been in the forefront of undersea vehicle and manipulator development.
+Since the early 1960's, the Naval Ocean Systems Center (NOSC) has been in the forefront of undersea vehicle and manipulator development.
 The basic approach has been to keep the system simple and reliable and to keep the operator topside in a safe, comfortable, controlled environment.
-Through the application of this design approach, a range of vehicles and work systems has been developed.1-3 These systems, which are discussed in the following paragraphs, have been operational proof of these design philosophies.
+Through the application of this design approach, a range of vehicles and work systems has been developed [1-3].
+These systems, which are discussed in the following paragraphs, have been operational proof of the Navy's design philosophies.